kaidesu/kaidesu.com/content/projects.md

 date: 2021-01-03
 ---

 Outside of my day job, I work on a multitude of side projects.
 I'm a big fan of building your own tools.
-Not only does it allow you to build around your specific workflow, but it also allows you to explore a wide range of interesting projects to gain experience within.
+Not only does it allow you to build around your specific workflow, but it also allows you to explore a wide range of interesting projects to gain experience in.
+The projects listed below are in no particular order.

 ## Released
 These projects have been released in some form or another and are used in production.
 Most are open source while some are not.